Kidney Stone Symptoms: Common Warning Signs and When to Seek Help

 Kidney stone pain presents distinctively from other abdominal conditions.
 The discomfort starts in your flank—the area between your ribs and hip on either side of your spine.
 This pain strikes suddenly without warning.
 The intensity fluctuates in waves as your ureter contracts, attempting to push the stone toward your bladder.

 The pain migrates as the stone travels.
 Initial flank pain shifts downward toward your lower abdomen and groin as the stone moves through your ureter.
 Men frequently experience pain radiating into the testicles, while women may feel discomfort in the labia.
-This migration pattern may help differentiate kidney stones from conditions like appendicitis or muscle strains, which produce pain in fixed locations.
+This migration pattern may help differentiate kidney stones from conditions such as appendicitis or muscle strains, which cause pain in fixed locations.

-The pain’s wave-like nature occurs because your ureter contracts rhythmically, similar to how your intestines move food.
+The pain’s wave-like nature occurs because your ureter contracts rhythmically, much as your intestines move food.
 Each contraction intensifies the pain for several minutes before temporarily subsiding.
 This pattern continues until the stone either passes into your bladder—where pain typically resolves—or requires medical intervention.

 Urinary Changes

-Blood in your urine often accompanies kidney stones, ranging from pink or red discoloration to brown hues.
+Blood in your urine often accompanies kidney stones, ranging from pink or red discolouration to brown hues.
 The stone scratches your ureter’s lining as it moves, causing bleeding.
-Microscopic blood may not change urine color visibly but shows up during laboratory testing.
+Microscopic blood may not change the urine colour visibly, but it can be detected during laboratory testing.

 Urination becomes uncomfortable and frequent.
 You may feel urges to urinate but produce only small amounts.
 A burning sensation during urination mimics urinary tract infection symptoms.
-These changes result from irritation as the stone nears your bladder or blocks urine flow partially.
+These changes result from irritation as the stone nears your bladder or partially blocks urine flow.

-Cloudy or foul-smelling urine signals possible infection alongside your kidney stone.
-Stones can trap bacteria, creating infection risk that requires medical attention.
-Fever accompanying urinary symptoms indicates this complication has developed, requiring treatment to prevent kidney damage.
+Cloudy or foul-smelling urine signals a possible infection alongside your kidney stone.
+Stones can trap bacteria, creating an infection risk that requires medical attention.
+A fever accompanying urinary symptoms indicates this complication has developed, requiring treatment to prevent kidney damage.

 Nausea and Digestive Symptoms